MarcoDesrouleaux/Azure-Network-Diagnostics/README.md

 <br>5.
 Once you press enter and if there are 0 packets lost it means that all the messages sent from one computer (or VM) to another were successfully received.
 This is a good indication that the network connection between the two is stable and reliable, without any loss of data.
 <img src="https://i.imgur.com/Oehxe6d.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ## Conclusion
 You have successfully connected two virtual machines together in Microsoft Azure.
 This setup allows for secure communication between VMs and serves as a foundation for more complex networking scenarios.

+You have successfully completed the Azure Virtual Machine Connectivity Test guide.
+You've learned how to test connectivity between two virtual machines on Microsoft Azure.
+Keep exploring and happy networking!

 ## References
 - [Microsoft Azure Virtual Networking Documentation](link-to-documentation)